 THINK ABOUT HOW COLORS AFFECT EMOTIONS

-This month I’d like you to think about how colors affect your emotions, or how they describe your emotions.
-You might want to explore what color might sound like, or taste like.
+This month I’d like you to think about how colors affect or describe your emotions.
+You might want to explore what color might sound or taste like.
 You might even like to try to write an acrostic poem, with each line starting with the first letter of a chosen color, as I did in the three short poems below.

 bring back days of

 less turmoil, more peace

 even when in our impatience we

 YOUR TURN: HOW DO COLORS AFFECT YOUR EMOTIONS?

 Take some time to be still.
 You can look at color with your eyes wide open or closed in imagination.
 Allow your thoughts to wander.
 Write what you see and/or what you feel.
 We’d love for you to share where this prompt led you.

 You can view our Submission Guidelines here.
 When submitting a poem, please complete the release form on our Permissions page.
 Along with your release form (and your submission, of course), include a brief bio and headshot as well as links to your website and social media.